-These are used to provides evidence of student learning and quality of literacy and written presentation skills.
-Tasks will vary subject to subject, but all will consolidate recent learning.
+These are used to provide evidence of student learning and quality of literacy and written presentation skills.
+Tasks will vary from subject to subject, but all will consolidate recent learning.
 This work is kept in a progress folder and is always teacher-marked using DNA.
-Once students have completed the Action in a follow-up lesson, this could be self, or peer assessed in order to help students in becoming increasingly independent learners.
+Once students have completed the Action in a follow-up lesson, this could be self, or peer-assessed to help students become increasingly independent learners.